danhalvorsen/HTML/McAppDatabaseTest/README.md

 # Integration testing of Dixie database integration

-The "folder" is move out from the "unstable" CRA (my-pwa-ts) due to conflicks with test runners, web packing etc
+The "folder" is move out from the "unstable" CRA (my-pwa-ts) due to conflicts with test runners, web packing etc

 ## Links and inspiration